andreamussap/data_analysis/tableau_BIDA/README_Tableau.md

 ## Scatter Plot Age Vs Probability

-Created a [Scatter Plot](https://help.tableau.com/current/pro/desktop/en-us/buildexamples_scatter.htm) to visualize the average probability that an individual of a certain age might be excessively absent from work
+Create a [Scatter Plot](https://help.tableau.com/current/pro/desktop/en-us/buildexamples_scatter.htm) to visualize the average probability that an individual of a certain age might be excessively absent from work.

 ### Steps for Age Vs Probability